 - Boasts a marvelous outward appearance

 Ibanez AEG10NII is an exquisitely beautiful acoustic guitar.
-Hell, it just might be the best acoustic guitar in our review, as far as aesthetics are in question.
+Hell, it just might be the good acoustic guitar in our review, as far as aesthetics are in question.

 The classic, elegant black color is the source of its beauty, but this model comes in the "orange" variant as well.
 The other color variation is not necessarily "less beautiful", as it possesses a certain charm of its own.

 The first, most notable feature you'll be able to notice is the single-cutaway body type – it's there to look cool while being capable of delivering the punch of performance.

 The AEG10NII is, essentially, a semi-acoustic guitar, as it can be wired with any guitar amp for boosted volume.
 It comes outfitted with a set of outstanding pickups – the "Fishman Sonicore", some of the best in the class.